faylward/bioinformatics_tutorials/1_introduction_to_unix/introduction_to_unix.md

 Type ls and locate the Miniconda file you just downloaded.
 It should end with “.sh”

 > ls

+Or, do only view files that end with ".sh"

 > ls *.sh

 Now run the script with the "bash" command and follow the instructions when prompted